 If you find yourself in a tough financial position, don't torture yourself.
 You are not alone.
 Difficult financial situations can happen due to external factors like illness, or due to controllable factors like poor financial planning.
 If your finances are causing you stress, here are some steps you can take to fix it.

-Step 1 – Determine if you are in a difficult financial situation
+Step 1 – Acknowledge you're in a difficult financial situation

 Step 2 – Determine the main causes